-When enhanced cooperation is established, it shall be open to all Member States.
-It shall also be open to them at any time, in accordance with Clauses H, M and P, subject to compliance with the basic decision and with the decisions taken within that framework.
-The Commission and the Member States parties to enhanced cooperation shall ensure that as many Member States as possible are encouraged to take part.
+When enhanced cooperation is being established, it shall be open to all Member States.
+It shall also be open to them at any time, in accordance with Articles 27e and 40b of this Treaty and with Article 11a of the Treaty establishing the European Community, subject to compliance with the basic decision and with the decisions taken within that framework.
+The Commission and the Member States participating in enhanced cooperation shall ensure that as many Member States as possible are encouraged to take part.'